Compare & save with comparison plus cashback in one.

 Visit www.equifax.co.uk to view the full range of products.

 Concerned about your credit score?
-Get a no obligation 30-day free trial, gain unlimited, easy access to your latest credit report and score and boost your finances with these Equifax promo code and cashback deals.
-You will receive weekly alerts regarding any significant changes, expert tips, an online dispute facility and telephone support seven days a week.
+Get a 30-day free trial, gain unlimited, easy access to your latest credit report and score and boost your finances with these Equifax Credit Report & Score cashback deals.
+You should receive weekly alerts regarding any significant changes, practical tips, an online dispute facility and telephone support seven days a week.

-It is important to know your credit rating and how it can help you get credit, so sign up now.
-After the 30-day free trial, it will cost £14.95 for the Equifax credit score and £9.95 for the Equifax credit report per month to continue if you do not cancel.
+It is important to know your credit score and how it can help you get credit, so sign up now.
+After the 30-day free trial, it will cost £14.95 for the Equifax Credit Report & Score per month to continue if you do not cancel.
+Please note that your full name is required.

 Credit scores are used by lenders to help determine whether you qualify for a particular credit card, loan, mortgage or service.
 Using the information on your credit report and any additional information you supplied with your application, lenders use a mathematical model to calculate a score which represents your credit history.